 Similarly, listening to restful and calming music can just help slow your thoughts down.
 I actually find audiobooks just as relaxing as music.

-Or you could just choose to sit in a comfortable position, close your eyes and concentrate on your breathing for a few minutes.
+Or you could just choose to sit in your favourite chair, close your eyes and concentrate on your breathing for a few minutes.
 Sometimes just having something to look forward to is enough to lighten your mood.

 All of these are the perfect preparation for a restful nights sleep.